danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 #### ungoogled-chromium [^3]

-_ungoogled-chromium_, is a fork of chromium with privacy improvements where _every_ Google trace has been removed.
-It is a drop-in replacement so you can just download the browser and start using the same interface you’re used to.
+_ungoogled-chromium_, is a fork of chromium with privacy improvements where Google traces have been removed.
+It is a drop-in replacement so you can download the browser and start using the same interface you’re used to.

 Download![^4]

 ## Mozilla Firefox [^5]

 Another pillar of privacy-aware browsers is Mozilla Firefox.
 It is fast (especially with the new Quantum engine[^8]) and easy to use.
 The only problem is that Mozilla often makes opinionated choices [^6][^7].
-But Firefox it’s open source and it would be a huge waste to waste its code; this is why we will overview some of its forks.
+But Firefox it’s open source and it would be a huge loss to waste its code; this is why we will overview some of its forks.

 It’s important to state that Firefox isn’t privacy-aware by default, but the opt-out and relevant settings are just few clicks away, and all the sneaky extensions enabled by default (like Mr. Robot extensions[^7]) can be disabled.